michielmayer/react-kvk-identity-qr/README.md

 Type: `function`, Required, Argument: `sessionKey, data`

 Fired when the user agrees to information exchange in his app.
 This function will be called with two parameters; sessionKey and data.
-If you didn't put a data-secret on the KvKIdentityQR element, data will be null, and the sessionKey should be used to get the attest.
+If you didn't put a `secret` property on the `KvKIdentityQR` element, data will be null, and the sessionKey should be used to get the attest.

 **onReject**